-Why Thrive Market is a good alternative to Amazon for grocery delivery
+Ditch Amazon for good: Thrive Market delivers affordable, organic groceries right to your door

 Since its launch in 2015, Thrive Market has distinguished itself as a membership-based online market that offers the kinds of organic, health-focused products that you can find at specialty stores and Whole Foods.
 The grocer carries more than 6,000 products that fall into hundreds of categories, from pet supplies to pantry staples to health and beauty products, with vegan, non-GMO, organic, raw, Fair Trade certified, gluten-free, and kosher items taking center stage.
+Now, Thrive Market is officially a registered B-Corp, meaning it prioritizes policies that embody “business for good.”
+Thrive is the largest grocer to achieve the certification, with products that are certified regenerative, fair-trade, non-GMO, and biodynamic.

-What sets Thrive Market apart, though, are its prices, which we found range from between 5% and 50% less than what you’d find elsewhere.
+Even more impressive, though, is that Thrive Market meets all those standards while offering products for 5% and 50% less than what you’d find elsewhere.
 That means saving money on staples such as Annie’s mac and cheese, Dr. Bronner’s soap, and wine (yes, wine is a staple).
-The company delivers additional value via its “Extra Savings” section, which offers shoppers up to 30% off select products, and its “Cash Back” section, which applies savings on select products to members’ next purchases.
+The company delivers additional value via its “Cash Back” section, which applies savings on select products to members’ next purchases.

 The company can pull this off thanks to its membership model: It costs $59.95 a year, which breaks down to $5 a month.
 (You can also get a monthly subscription for $9.95 per month.)
 Thrive guarantees that its membership fee will pay for itself within a year—if not, it will refund you the difference in Thrive Market credit after you renew.